 Last updated on AUGUST 11, 2022

 Standby Redo Apply can terminate due to a failure of redo-data consistency checks, a problem called stuck recovery.
 Stuck recovery can occur when an underlying operating system or storage system loses a write issued by the Primary or Standby database during normal operation.
 Because there is an inconsistency between the information stored in the redo and the information stored in a database block being recovered, the database signals an internal error when applying the redo.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!